InquisitiveAS/InquisitiveAS/README.md

 🔭 I'm currently investigating intersection of: 🦾,💻,🤖,🏭 in collaboration with 👷for AEC🚧

-🌱 I’m currently learning: Interdisciplinary things!
+🌱 I’m currently learning: Interdisciplinary Technology Stack!

 💬 Ask me about: Computational Design, DfMa for AEC (Industralized & Roboticized), Software Development for AEC